Alcohol Addiction Treatment

 Alcohol addiction is typically treated through a combination of physical detoxification (commonly known as “detox”) and psychological recovery through individual and group therapy alongside ongoing treatment and support.

 At Midwest Recovery Centers, we use a unique multi-phasal recovery for alcohol abuse that incorporates:

 - Individual therapy

 - Group therapy

 - Physical fitness and recreation

 We help clients through a series of treatment stages based on their recovery needs and goals, as well as their relevant history of addiction.
 Our goal is always to assist our clients overcoming alcohol addiction to develop responsible, safe and positive behaviors for life.

 What is a multi-phasal recovery and how does it work?

-The two phases included within Midwest’s unique multi-phasal program are the first 90 days of recovery, known as Phase I, which include individual and group therapy alongside 12 step, wellness, and family programs, and Phase II, which can last up to six months afterwards and includes ongoing group therapy and 12 step recovery as clients transition back to everyday life.
+The three phases included within Midwest’s unique multi-phasal program are Detox & Residential, Phase 1 and Phase 2.
+This extended care model offers structured housing and support for the entire first year of recovery for the client.
+Detox & Residential comprises the first 30 days of medically supervised detox and 56 hours per week of clinical therapy.
+Clients then have the option to continue their programming with Phase 1, which consists of another 60 days of structured housing, individual and group therapy alongside with 12 step, wellness, and family programs.
+Phase II, which can last up to nine months, includes structured housing and ongoing group therapy and 12 step recovery as clients transition back to everyday life.